ElrikGroupCo/docs-flightsayer/flight_status.md

     + array[FlightStatus] - returns flight info for each specified flight.

 + Response 400 (application/json)
 The most common cause of 404s is that the flight ids specified are not of the correct format.

     + Attributes
         + status_code (number, required)
         + error (string, required)

-## Retrieve flight IDs that match a set of filters [GET /flights/v1/search/{?origin,destination,departing_after,departing_before,changed_after,changed_before}]
+## Search flights [GET /flights/v1/search{?origin,destination,departing_after,departing_before,changed_after,changed_before}]

-Retrieves flight status for a filtered set of flights.
+Retrieves flight Ids that match a set of filters

 + Request